 And the messages aren’t even that well protected…

 WhatsApp is one of the most popular apps in the world.
 Millions and millions of people rely on the WhatsApp encryption protocol to stay in touch and connected with friends, family, and coworkers.
-While all chats have been end-to-end encrypted by default since 2016, this doesn’t mean the rest of the system protects your privacy.
+While all chats have been end-to-end encrypted by default since 2016, this doesn’t mean the rest of the system protects your privacy as a media jacking demonstration will show.
 The catch with secure messaging apps is encrypting messages is only part of the picture.

 Quick look at WhatsApp encryption